vtsatskin/SmartData/contents/index.md

 *Gathered from [offline_concepts_jan2013.pdf][offlineConcepts2013]*
 [offlineConcepts2013]:https://mozilla.box.com/s/ojjqc2tgsia6sdxqmvt9

-Note: these do no solely focus on data consumption but also includes SMS+Voice
+Note: these do not solely focus on data consumption but also includes SMS and Voice usage.

 - As a cost conscious phone user, I want to know the amount of SMS/MMS messages I’ve sent/received in a billing period, so that I can avoid extra charges.